Tajikistan - Silk Powder Heliskiing

 Arrival in the Pamir

-Every Saturday there is a direct flight from Frankfurt to Dushanbe, the capital of Tajikistan.
-The flight takes a mere 6 hours and the airport in Dushanbe, a city of 700.000 inhabitants, has a manageable size.
+Flights go from Frankfurt and many other major airports via Istanbul to Dushanbe, the capital of Tajikistan.
+The airport in Dushanbe, a city of 700.000 inhabitants, has a manageable size.
 Due to the well-maintained road, it takes our shuttle bus only 90 minutes to take you to our beautifully located mountain hotel on 2200 m.
 After a decent breakfast we will get you acquainted with the location and the heliskiing practise, so that in the early afternoon we can already take off for a few unforgettable runs.